fraxiinus/ReplayBook/README.md

 It does not do anything except copy files and launch the game executable.
 Nothing is altered, so a ban is not likely.

+**Can ROFLPlayer play replays from older patches?**

+Unfortunately that is something that ROFLPlayer can't do.
+With some extra effort it is possible, but it requires you to keep an old installation of the game that is the correct version as the replay.

 ## ROFLParser

 ROFLParser is a class library that is capable of parsing ROFL files.
 Simply point a file path at it and it will return an ReplayHeader object containing all information inside the replay header.